nebula-plugins/gradle-dependency-lock-plugin/README.md

 * tag - A 0 argument closure that returns a String.
 Needs to generate a unique tag name.
 * remoteRetries - Number of times to update from remote repository and retry commits.

 Use the following to configure.
-There will be only one commitDependencyLock extension attached to the rootProject in a multiproject
+There will be only one commitDependencyLock extension attached to the rootProject in a multiproject.

     commitDependencyLock {
-      commitMessage = 'Committing dependency lock files'
+      message = 'Committing dependency lock files'
       shouldCreateTag = false
       tag = { "LockCommit-${new Date().format('yyyyMMddHHmmss')}" }
       remoteRetries = 3